-No. Every piercing done at Superficial ModSpa is completed with hollow, single-use, piercing needles and medical grade disinfectants.
+No . . .
+Every piercing performed at Superficial ModSpa is completed with sterilized, hollow, single-use, piercing needles.

 Every piercing is an open wound and does pose potential risks and complications if not cared for properly.
 Following the Superficial ModSpa recommended aftercare and downsizing instructions will help you to have the best possible healing process.
 Below are some detailed descriptions of possible piercing complications, why they might occur, and symptoms to watch for throughout your healing process.